thegworld/gtx-browser/base/allocator/partition_allocator/glossary.md

 ## PartitionAlloc-Everywhere

-Originally, PartitionAlloc was used only in Blink (Chromium's rendering engine).
+Originally, PartitionAlloc was used only in Blink (GTx Browser's rendering engine).
 It was invoked explicitly, by calling PartitionAlloc APIs directly.

 PartitionAlloc-Everywhere is the name of the project that brought PartitionAlloc